🎁 Give the gift of Extern 🎁

 Hi [Interviewer Name],

 I hope you're doing well.
 I wanted to follow up on our conversation on [date] about the [Role Title] position.
-I remain very interested in the opportunity and would love to hear any updates when you have a chance.
+I'm still very interested and would love to hear any updates when you have a chance.

-Please let me know if there's any additional information I can provide.
+Please let me know if there's anything else I can provide.

-Why it works: Short, non-pushy, and references the specific role and date.
+Why it works: Short, non-pushy, references the specific role and date.
+Nothing desperate about it.

-According to a 2025 Indeed survey, 75% of job seekers have been ghosted after an interview at least once.
-That's three out of four people.
-So if it happens to you, you're not alone.
+Here's a stat that might make you feel better: roughly 75% of job seekers have been ghosted after an interview at least once, according to Indeed.
+Three out of four people.
+So if it happens to you, you're not the outlier.

 FAQs